bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Climatological_Heatwave_(High_Temperature),_1971-2099.md

 The time series plot shows the ensemble mean and standard deviation (SD) of climatological heat wave responses to the chosen scenario conditions across the EURO-CORDEX regional climate model ensemble.
 The values represent the centres of a 30-year running average from 1971 to 2100 which results in a time series covering the period from 1986 to 2085.

 Click and hover the mouse over the time series plot to view the data values and to reveal action buttons for features such as “zoom” and “download plot as a png”.
+Links below the plot enable the download of time series data in the spreadsheet compatible .csv format.

 |title|subtitle |popUpText|
 | :--- | :--- | :--- |